lilKriT/SEO-Fundamentals/README.md

 A better definition: Process of building relationships with other site owners who will want to add links to your website because it enhances theirs.

 PageRank is used for that.

+## Link Building Strategies and Tactics

+Strategy - higher level.
+Tactics - micro, smaller steps.

+3 Main Strategies:

+- create
+- buy
+- earn

+### Creating backlinks

+Manually add links on one domain, back to yours.

+- Directories
+- Blog Comments
+- Social Media profile

+Difficutly: easy
+Effectiveness: low

+### Buying backlinks

+Pay webmasters or authors for a backlink.
+Against google guidelines.
+Can result in a penalty!
+Kinda expensive.

+Difficulty: depends on your wallet
+Effectiveness: Very effective until you get caught.
+Generally, not worth the effort.

+### Earning backlinks

+- Email outreach
+- Becoming a source for an online publication or media outlet
+- Earn them organically (someone sees your website or profile, decides to share)

+This is the best idea, but it takes a lot of fame, good brand, very good content and existing exposure.

+The harder it is to obtain a link, the more valuable it is.

+Some links can actually be harmful.